artadhitive/bp-profile-widgets/readme.txt

 = How do I make one or all of the widgets appear only on the user's profile page? =

-This has changed in version 0.2.
+This has changed as of version 0.2.
 Now, the widgets will only appear on the profile pages.

 == Screenshots ==